sderosiaux/my-values/README.md

 ### 🔥 **Energy + AI**
 We lead with energy.
 We use AI in everything we do.
 Those who don't embrace both are already behind.
 Results first.
 Rewards follow.

-## Why Share Values?

-In a world of surface-level interactions, sharing our deeper values creates opportunities for:
-- **Aligned Collaboration**: Work with people who share similar principles
-- **Reduced Friction**: Clear expectations from the start
-- **Meaningful Impact**: Focus energy on what truly matters
-- **Authentic Relationships**: Connect beyond professional facades

 ## Join the Movement